 The best part is that every battery component is recyclable and reusable.
 That is, parts like lead, plastic, and sulfuric acid can play roles in producing new batteries.
 In terms of sustainability, this is a win.
 Recycling reduces the pressure on mining new lead, and it also reduces waste.
 Furthermore, it reduces the amount of lead in landfills.

 Recycling li-ion is a different practice.
-Unlike lead-acid variants that recycling companies can easily work with, this one is not as easy.
+Unlike lead-acid variants that recycling facilities can easily work with, this one is not as easy.
 Although recycling lithium-ion batteries is technically possible, it’s a more complicated process.

 Lithium is barely ever recycled due to its complicated life cycle.
 Throughout their lifespan, these batteries go through irreversible damage.
 What this means is that it’s impossible to repurpose them simply.
 As a result, recyclers need to tear the battery apart and extract the lithium.
 Afterward, they can re-manufacture them.